dananjohnson/dana-v2/_pages/bio.md

 ---

 ## Skills
-* Responsive, accessible front-end development with HTML5, CSS3, SASS, JS
+* Responsive, accessible front-end development with HTML, CSS, SASS, JS
 * plain text encoding in Markdown & YAML
 * templating in Liquid & PHP
 * versioning and collaboration with Git